Music radio: Top 40

 The original formulaic radio format was Top 40 music, now known within the industry as contemporary hit radio or CHR.
 In this radio format, disc-jockeys would select one of a set of the forty best-selling singles (usually in a rack) as rated by Billboard magazine or from the station's own chart of the local top selling songs.
 In general, the more aggressive "Top 40" stations could sometimes be better described as "Top 20" stations.
 They would aggressively skirt listener boredom to play only the most popular singles.

 Top 40 radio would punctuate the music with jingles, promotions, gags, call-ins, and requests, brief news, time and weather announcements and most importantly, advertising.
 The distinguishing mark of a traditional top-40 station was the use of a hyperexcited disc-jockey, and high tempo jingles.
-The format was invented in the US and today can be heard worldwide.
+The format originated in the United States.
+Todd Storz originated the idea of Top 40 music programming in 1953."Storz, Todd (1924-1964)".
 Todd Storz and Gordon McLendon invented Top 40 radio.
 Bill Drake and Rick Sklar have had a lasting modern influence.

 Variants and hybrids include the freeform-like Jack FM (mentioned below under Freeform Rock) and the "Mix" formats mentioned below under Oldies.
 Top 40 music is heavily criticized by some music fans as being repetitive and of low quality, and is almost exclusively dominated by large media conglomerates such as iHeartMedia and CBS Corporation.
 Top 40 tends to be underrepresented on the Internet, being mostly the domain of commercial broadcasters such as Virgin Radio UK.